nvrago/Electricity-and-Magnetism-Notes/DiffCalc.md

 \mathbf{\nabla} = \mathbf{\hat{i}} \frac{\partial}{\partial x} + \mathbf{\hat{j}} \frac{\partial}{\partial y} + \mathbf{\hat{k}} \frac{\partial}{\partial z}
 $$

-It acts differently depending on whether it operates on a scalar field (resulting in the gradient), a vector field (resulting in the divergence or curl), or on both (resulting in more complex operators such as the Laplacian).
+It acts differently depending on whether it operates on a scalar field (resulting in the gradient), a vector field (resulting in the divergence or curl), or both (resulting in more complex operators such as the Laplacian).

 ### Insight from Landau:
-In Landau's framework, the del operator is indispensable in formulating **Maxwell’s equations** for continuous media.
-For example, the del operator is used to express the local conservation laws in terms of **divergence** and **curl**, relating field quantities to sources (charge density, current density).
+Landau extensively applies the **del operator** in formulating **Maxwell's equations** in continuous media.
+One important use is in deriving the **continuity equation** for electric charge, which relates the rate of change of charge density to the divergence of current density:

+$$
+\nabla \cdot \mathbf{J} = - \frac{\partial \rho}{\partial t}
+$$

+Here, the del operator $\nabla$ is used to express the **conservation of charge**, a fundamental principle in electrodynamics.
+Additionally, in continuous media, this operator is employed to derive the conditions for **electrostatic equilibrium**, particularly when fields and charges vary continuously across space.

 <br>